mssujith/src/CONTRIBUTING.md

   - Ensure your code builds and runs on Linux/macOS.

 ### 4. Documentation
+- Contributions to tutorials, examples, and wiki pages are highly valued
 - Document new functions, parameters, and workflows.
 - Use clear explanations and examples.
 - For reproducible research scripts, include references and data details where appropriate.